Columbia Valley Red Wine 2016

 - An elegant and age worthy blend of Cabernet Sauvignon, Merlot, and Cabernet Franc

-- Wine made by WA native Aryn Morell, who has extensive experience in the Columbia Valley as well as with high-profile Napa wineries
+- Winemaker Aryn Morell is a WA native with extensive experience in the Columbia Valley as well as with high-profile Napa wineries

 vineyard details +